Palace of Westminster: Incidents

-On 22 March 2017 an Islamist-related terror attack happened in which a man stabbed a police officer after ploughing into pedestrians on Westminster Bridge.
+On 22 March 2017, an Islamist-related terror attack was carried out in which a man stabbed a police officer after ploughing into pedestrians on Westminster Bridge.
 Five people were killed, including the attacker and the police officer.
 In August 2018 there was another attack, treated by prosecutors as terrorism.

 On 1 April 2019, a group of environmental protestors from the group Extinction Rebellion stripped semi-naked in the public gallery during a Brexit debate and glued themselves to the handrail and glass screen with their buttocks facing the Commons Chamber.
 MPs attempted to continue the debate, some of them incorporating puns and references to nakedness into their speeches, to much hilarity.

 There have been four fires on the Palace of Westminster site during 2019, and eight in 2018.

 In 2022, the body of the late Queen Elizabeth was left inside the hall for people to pay their respects.
 A man decided to jump the barriers and pull away the flag draped over the coffin.
-He was detained and taken away by police and officials.
+He was detained and taken away by the police and officials.

 Rules and traditions

-The Palace has accumulated many rules and traditions over the centuries.
+The palace has accumulated many rules and traditions over the centuries.

 Eating, drinking and smoking

 Smoking has not been allowed in the chamber of the House of Commons since the 17th century.
 As a result, Members may take snuff instead and the doorkeepers still keep a snuff-box for this purpose.
-Despite persistent media rumours, it has not been permitted to smoke anywhere inside the Palace since 2005.
+Despite persistent media rumours, it has not been permitted to smoke anywhere inside the palace since 2005.
 Members may not eat or drink in the chamber; the exception to this rule is the Chancellor of the Exchequer, who may have a beverage of the Chancellors' choice while delivering the Budget statement.
-Traditionally this is an alcoholic beverage, often whisky or a similar spirit, but in recent times, some Chancellors have opted for mineral water.
+Traditionally, this is an alcoholic beverage, often whisky or a similar spirit, but in recent times, Chancellors have opted for water.

 Dress code

 Men are expected to wear formal attire, women are expected to dress in business-like clothing and the wearing of T-shirts with slogans is not allowed.
-Hats must not be worn (although they used to be worn when a point of order was being raised), and Members may not wear military decorations or insignia.
+Hats must not be worn (although they used to be worn when a point of order was being raised), and members may not wear military decorations or insignia.
 Members are not allowed to have their hands in their pockets—Andrew Robathan was heckled by opposing MPs for doing this on 19 December 1994.